Sofiukl/oms/README.md

 # Order Management System (OMS)
-This repository contains for sample code of Order Management System.
-The code is writtem keeping focus on concurrency handling.
+This repository contains sample code of Order Management System.
+The code is written keeping focus on concurrency handling.

 # modules
-It has the below modules which can be run as separate microservic.
+It has the below modules which can be run as separate microservice.
 product: Implementation of product related APIs [port 3004]
 Cart: Implementation of cart [port 3006]
 Checkout: Implementation of checkout module [port 3005]